All Episodes

 He claimed to be a partner and associate of Charles Darwin.

-Uh, worked with Charles Darwin, yeah.
+worked with Charles Darwin.

 It's entirely possible.

-Art, I was laughing.
+All right, I was laughing.

-The guy was...
-I don't know.
+The guy was, I don't know.

 I think that guy was a prank phone caller.

-If you listened to it carefully.
+Could have listened to carefully.

 Could have been.